The joy of refinishing your cabinets may be tempered somewhat by the realization that the hinges no longer match.

 While it’s good to remove the cabinet hardware when spraying; if you would like to paint them without removing you can do it as long as you protect the adjacent surfaces well.

 The process of applying the paint and finishes to the old cabinet hinges isn’t very hard if you do it with patience.

-All you will need is a right type of spray paint and an hour to complete the project.
+All you will need is proper cleaning before painting, the right type of spray paint, and an hour to complete the project.